Your No.1 Choice For Parish Noticeboards in Bolton

 Parish Notice Board Installation In Bolton, Greater Manchester

-Bolton (, locally //) is a large town in Greater Manchester in North West England, historically and traditionally a portion of Lancashire.
-A former mill town, Bolton has been a production centre for textiles since Flemish weavers established in the area in the 14th century, introducing a wool and cotton-weaving tradition.
-The urbanisation and encroachment of the town largely coincided past the instigation of textile manufacture during the Industrial Revolution.
-Bolton was a 19th-century boomtown and, at its zenith in 1929, its 216 cotton mills and 26 bleaching and dyeing works made it one of the largest and most productive centres of cotton spinning in the world.
-The British cotton industry declined quickly after the First World War and, by the 1980s, cotton produce had very nearly ceased in Bolton.
+A former mill town, Bolton has been a middle for textile production past the 14th century bearing in mind Flemish weavers fixed in the area, introducing a wool and cotton-weaving tradition.
+It was a 19th-century boomtown, development largely coincided like the commencement of textile manufacture during the Industrial Revolution.
+At its zenith in 1929, its 216 cotton mills and 26 bleaching and dyeing works made it one of the largest and most productive centres of cotton spinning in the world.
+The British cotton industry declined gruffly after the First World War and, by the 1980s, cotton manufacture had not quite ceased in the town.Source